balaji303/Data/README.md

 # Data
-This repository has different sheets which has data Hope this can be used by Data scientist
+This repository has different sheets which has data Hope this can be used by Data scientist, Research, Press.

 Corona Google Sheet